 When and how did this extra practice happen?
 Interestingly, despite doing 2x the total practice, mobile learners tended to review in shorter study sessions.

-This pattern of frequent, short practice—the 'little and often' concept mentioned above—is a more effective approach to learning and building retention.
+This pattern of frequent, short practice—the 'little and often' concept mentioned above—is a more effective approach to learning and building retention, sometimes called the primacy effect.
 It helps users to refresh fading memories at the optimal time for them, supporting the process of distributed practice.
 Short sessions may also help learners to maintain good focus, thereby facilitating effective encoding and retrieval of information.